 Founded in the early nineteenth century, the Savings Banks were engaged in two areas.
 They were institutions pursuing both credit and charitable activities in their local communities.
 During the 1990s they were subjected to profound and radical changes that resulted in a significant reformation of their organisational, legal and institutional structures.

 The new joint-stock Savings Banks are business enterprises governed by the civil code and the banking laws.
 They operate on an equal footing with all other banks operating in the credit sector.
-Around thirty of them have kept their names.
-The rest, on merging with other banks, changed their original names giving rise to some of the main Italian banking groups.
+Around twenty of them have kept their names.
+Other Savings Banks, on merging with other banks, changed their original names giving rise to some of the leading Italian banking groups.